Informatievlaanderen/MAGDA-Mock/magdamock/README.md

 var service = new MagdaHoedanigheidServiceImpl(config);
 ```

-For every expected value of `registratie` in the `Aanvraag` objects, a registration entry should be present.
+For every expected value of `registration` in the `MagdaRequest` objects, a registration entry should be present.

 #### MagdaHoedanigheidServiceMock